bentomhall/nih-system/homebrewery/world/player-options.md

 #### Eldritch Shield
 Starting at 6th level, you learn an additional Blast Effect that does not count against your limit of known Blast Effects:
 **Eldritch Shield: 1+ SP** When you hit a target with your eldritch blast, you can choose one creature other than yourself per SP spent within 30 feet of the target.
-That creature gains temporary hit points equal to your Charisma bonus + your proficiency.
+That creature gains temporary hit points equal to your Charisma modifier + your proficiency.

 #### Aether Ward
 Starting at 10th level, you can call on your patron to shield allies from magical abilities.
-As a reaction when a creature you can see casts a spell or uses a magical ability that requires a saving throw, you can cause all targets of that spell or effect to make the saving throw at advantage and gain resistance to any damage caused by the effect.
+As a reaction when a creature you can see casts a spell or uses a magical ability that requires a saving throw, you can cause all targets of that spell or effect to make the saving throw with advantage and gain resistance to any damage caused by the effect.
 You can do so after seeing the initial roll but before any of the roll's effects occur.

 Once you use this feature, you can't use it again until you finish a short or long rest.
 \column